CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

   - The actual DNS for `my-app.com` must resolve to the cluster's Ingress Controller or Load Balancer IP.

 ### ConfigMap and Secret

+**ConfigMap**
+- External Configuration of your application
+- ConfigMap is for non-confidentail data only!

+**Secret**
+- Used to store secret data
+  - Passwords, certificates, credentials...
+- They are just like confirMap but meant to use encryption by using third-party tools
+- Reference Secret in Deployment/Pod